project-image

 The Box Dummy Arrived from China

-almost 8 years ago – Tue, Jun 14, 2016 at 06:01:11 PM
+over 8 years ago – Tue, Jun 14, 2016 at 06:01:11 PM

 DHL dropped off the "dummy" for the Defenders of Soma box and components yesterday, mailed from Shanghai!